 There’s little space to examine the US’s calamitous blunders in Syria, where attempts to arm anti-Assad opposition groups have seen American weapons ending up in the hands of radical Islamists.
 Nor is there time to explore in depth the progenitor for recent US interventionism in the Middle East, the Iraq War — an illegal, “pre-emptive” campaign, grounded in the neo-conservatives’ hubristic notion that the United States has both the right and the moral duty to transform foreign countries into bastions of democracy.
 Reality, of course, failed miserably to reflect American idealism, which has proven to be an enduring disaster for Iraq and its people.
 The ripple effects of its destabilisation are still being felt today — not least in the flourishing of ISIS, for which an imploding Iraq acted as a vital incubator.

 Suffice it to say, decrying Iranian participation in Middle Eastern conflicts smacks of double-standards.
-To claim that Tehran has destabilised the region through such activities ignores the fact that American foreign policy since 2003 has accomplished precisely that (and to a far greater degree).
-We would do well to remember the old adage: “What’s good for the goose is good for the gander”.
+To claim that Tehran has destabilised the region through such activities ignores the fact that American foreign policy since 2003 has had precisely that effect (and to a far greater degree).
+We do well to remember the old adage: “What’s good for the goose is good for the gander”.
 In other words, if the US is going to remain devoted to an adventurist foreign policy — one that has seen it dive headlong into one discretionary war after another — then it shouldn’t be surprised if other countries engage in similar actions based on their own self-perceived interests.
 Conversely, if it wants to label Iran a security threat by citing its participation in a series of morally ambiguous wars, then it should also be prepared to cast a critical eye over its own role in such ruinous conflicts.

 Glossing over the risks of military engagement